 Phones which are not connected to the network can also be provisioned.
-You may do so manually - you need the phone's hardware address and the type of the phone (see figure 1).
+You may do so manually - you need the phone's hardware address and the type of the phone.
 The procedure is described below:

 Figure 1 Connecting a phone manually